DIVD-NL/web-www/partners.md

 ### Protect4S

 [Protect4S](https://www.protect4s.com/) has supported DIVD with expertise on the security of SAP systems and resources to scan the internet for vulnerabilities related to SAP systems

+### Schouten Zekerheid

+[Schouten Zekerheid](https://www.schoutenzekerheid.nl/) Makelaars in Assurantiën is our insurance intermediary and supports us and our cause”

 ### SIDN Fund